 Lighter/Matches in a Waterproof Container Borrowing a lighter from someone else in the hut will hardly set you in good stead for the rest of the night!

-Digital Camera Do a quick Google Image search for 'Able Tasman National Park' and you'll see why a camera is crucial on this Great Walk!
+Digital Camera Do a quick Google Image search for 'Abel Tasman National Park' and you'll see why a camera is crucial on this Great Walk!

 First Aid Kit: